Sadulpur: Topography

 Rajgarh is located at28.36°N 75.24°E. The area is located on bagar tract which runs along Haryana-Rajasthan border.

 Climate

 The region has record temperatures ranging from below freezing point in the winter to over 50 °C in summer.
 The District of Churu is also the hottest zone in the country.

 Economy

-The town has a wholesale market (mandi) for commodity trading.
+The town has a wholesale market for commodity trading.
 Trading of commodity products is always a hot business for the locals in the small town.
-Sadulpur is also famous for delicious Sweets, Common Sweets available here are Ceeta, Kaju katli, Milk cake made from milk (Mawa).
+Sadulpur is also famous for delicious Sweets, Common Sweets available here are Sitta, Peda, Kaju katli, Kalakand (Milk cake made from milk / Mawa/Khoa).

 Education

 The town has a post-graduate college (Mohta PG College) affiliated to University of Bikaner, Balika Mahavidalya, and Government College, also affiliated to Maharaja Ganga Singh University, Bikaner.
 There are several higher secondary, secondary, and primary schools in Rajgarh, some of them are Mohta public School, Chandgiram Public School, Senior High Secondary, Lords International school.